lukegtc/Cellular_RW/blogpost.md

 $$

-**Experiments+*
+# Experiments
 We evaluate the impact of the inclusion of topological information in the random walk initialization by carrying out experiments with different settings.
 For all experiments, we employ the Graph Isomorphism Network (GIN) as our base model, as it provides a relatively simple architecture to evaluate the effectiveness of our LSPE and cellular complex random walk method.
 Additionally, we utilize the Gated Graph Convolutional Network (GatedGCN) as another baseline model, following the original LSPE paper by Xu et al. (2019) and Bresson et al. (2018).
 Both networks are implemented using PyTorch and evaluated on the ZINC molecular dataset (Xu et al., 2019; ZINC).An ablation study was conducted, with both the GIN and Gated GCN architectures, where the effects of the LSPE implementation and varying cellular random walk implementations making use of upper, lower, and boundary adjacency matrices were observed.
-The settings are presented below:
+The settings are presented below.

 **Dataset**
-**ZINC.** The ZINC dataset used in this work is sourced from the ZINC database (ZINC) and consists of molecular structures with up to 38 heavy atoms.
+The ZINC dataset used in this work is sourced from the ZINC database (ZINC) and consists of molecular structures with up to 38 heavy atoms.
 Following the methodology outlined in Dwivedi et al. (2022), a subset of 12,000 molecules is selected for experimentation.
 The ZINC dataset is a graph regression dataset, where the task is to predict the constrained solubility of each molecule.
 Constrained solubility is a fundamental chemical property in molecular design (Jin et al., 2019).

 A sample of this dataset is shown in Figure 6 below using the NetworkX package.
 <p  align="center">